Skip to main content

 ENROLL IN THE ONLINE FOREST LANDOWNER ACADEMY

 Are you new to forestry and land management?
 Need a good primer on forest management concepts and next steps?
-Hard to fit travel for tours and workshops in your busy schedule?
 Need a course in a self-paced format that you can take on your own time?
 This course is for you!
 Forest landowners, and others in need of forest management information, are encouraged to enroll in this self-paced, online course to connect with forest management experts at the University of Florida and receive quality core educational content on forestry and multiple-use stewardship concepts.

 The 7 course modules cover a variety of topics on understanding your forest resources, developing your management plan, timber management, marketing forest products, other forest enterprises such as pine straw and hunting leases, wildlife management, and planning for the future.
 Each module includes recorded video from the field or virtual classroom, links to references, and an assessment where you can apply what you’ve learned to your land or situation and begin or continue planning and making contacts.
 The cost of the course is $150.
 Those completing the course will earn a University of Florida Certificate of Completion.